tibs/reST-slides-talk/rst-slides.rst

 What would I recommend?
 -----------------------

-For everyday usage: rst2pdf
+For everyday usage, rst2pdf

-For swoopy effects like impress: Hovercraft!
+For swoopy effects like impress, Hovercraft!

-???
+If you already have a sphinx project, then hieroglyph might be of interest.

 Fin
 ---